Godzilla (2014 film): Creature design

 Producer Thomas Tull was adamant about keeping Godzilla's design consistent with the Toho version, stating, "We had to make triply sure we got it right.
 Godzilla had to look like Godzilla.
 Period."
-Tull was also puzzled at the design direction of Emmerich's Godzilla, stating, "I’m always puzzled as a fan when you take things so far it’s unrecognizable."
+Tull was also puzzled at the design direction of Emmerich's Godzilla, stating, "I'm always puzzled as a fan when you take things so far it's unrecognizable."

 Edwards and the design group reviewed all previous incarnations of Godzilla's design for inspiration.
 Edwards stated, "The way I tried to view it was to imagine Godzilla was a real creature and someone from Toho saw him in the 1950s and ran back to the studio to make a movie about the creature and was trying their best to remember it and draw it.
 And in our film you get to see him for real."
 He went on to say that his Godzilla remains true to the original in all aspects.
 Edwards also stressed that, "It was important to me that this felt like a Toho Godzilla" and concluded by wishing, "I'd love ours (Godzilla) to be considered as part of the Toho group."

-In October 2013, toy and collectible web sites offering pre-orders of merchandise revealed the film's additional monsters.
+In October 2013, toy and collectible websites offering pre-orders of merchandise revealed the film's additional monsters.
 The other creatures are, as a group, known as "MUTOs", with some having the ability to fly and being multi-limbed.
 The filmmakers specified that Godzilla would be 350 ft tall, the tallest incarnation of Godzilla to date at the time.
 According to special effect chief Jim Rygiel, the mechanics of Godzilla's fighting style is based on the study of animals, primarily bears and Komodo dragons.
 The height of the creature finally turned out to be 355 ft.